lightonai/ducksearch/README.md

 ## Search

 We can search documents using the `search.documents` function.
 The function returns the documents that match the query, sorted by the BM25 score.
-The `top_k` parameter controls the number of documents to return, and the `top_k_token` parameter controls the number of documents to score for each query token.
-Increasing `top_k_token` can improve the quality of the results but also increase the computation time.
+The `top_k` parameter controls the number of documents to return.
+We can also filter the results using SQL syntax which will be evaluated by DuckDB, therefore all DuckDB functions are available.

 ```python
 from ducksearch import search